techwithnc/myproject/project-02/README.md

 ![pj02](https://user-images.githubusercontent.com/120474799/216753965-31ae4f57-9a9c-4153-84f1-763a99aba38a.png)

 ## What is this?
-This is a sample project that I was practiced on configmap and secret features.
+This is a simple project that I was practiced on configmap and secret features.

 ## What type of kubernetes resources used in this project?
-In this sample project , I've used six types of kubernetes resources.
+In this simple project , I've used six types of kubernetes resources.
 These are  ...
 - Deployment
 - Namespace
 - ReplicaSet